foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/faq.md

 For a time it was necessary to use the executable and DLLs of the previous version (1.5.53) because **CK Fixes** was only working with that version of the Creation Kit.
 CK Fixes has since been updated.

+## Guide Content

+> Will Legacy of the Dragonborn ever be added to the written guide?

+It is extremely unlikely.
+LOTD is for the time being exclusive to the Wabbajack installer version and optional there.
+Perhaps there will one day be a fork (official or otherwise) of the guide that includes the mod.

+## TPF Gameplay

+> Can I play with a controller instead of mouse and keyboard?

+Yep, it's as easy as connecting a controller.
+The only potential issue would be lack of bindable hotkeys for mods.

 > Why don't Dragons burn away and turn to bones when I kill them?

 That's actually intended behaviour.
-If you dislike it, uncheck **Dragon Remains** in your mod order (30 IMMERSION).
+If you dislike it, uncheck **Dragon Remains** in your mod order (27 MISCELLANEOUS).

+## General SSE Questions

+> Is ENBoost a thing in Skyrim SE?

+No. Because of the 64bit upgrade, Skyrim SE is able to allocate more RAM for itself which is essentially what ENBoost used to do for Classic Skyrim.
+The current ENB binaries for SE contain no ENBoost features.